-Onam is a well known harvest festival which is celebrated in the Southern India.
-It is a 10 days festive carnival.
+Onam is a well known 10 days harvest festival which is celebrated in the Southern India.
 According to Malayalam Calendar, this festival is observed in Shravana Nakshatra in the the month of Chingam.
-In 2017, it will be celebrated by the people on September 4.
-It is also known as Thiruvonam.
+This year Onam or Thiruvonam will be celebrated on Wednesday, September 11, 2019.
 To know more, read on this exclusive article only on MyKundli...

 Onam is one of the most popular Hindu festivals in South India.
 Onam is celebrated in Kerala as the Harvest festival.
 Kerala regards the festival as the welcoming gesture to their ancient king, Mahabali.